Berg0162/simcline/Wahoo Kickr/README.md

 A next generation of Simclines will hopefully be based on this FTMS, when all companies embrace its open standard, however, today we still have to open our box of tricks! <br>

 # ESP32 versions available --> Work in progress!
-In week #9 2023 I have added ESP32 Wahoo Kickr versions for Client, Server, Bridge and fully geared Sincline.
-These versions still need to be fully tested before they will as reliable as the nRF52840 Wahoo versions. <br>
+In week #9 of 2023 I have added ESP32 Wahoo Kickr versions for Client, Server, Bridge and a fully geared Simcline.
+These versions still need to be fully tested before they will be as reliable as the Feather nRF52840 Express versions.
+The ESP32 versions have been developed with the Adafruit ESP32 Feather V2 Development board (8MB Flash + 2 MB PSRAM - STEMMA QT).
+This board has the same formfactor and is more or less pin compatible with the hitherto applied Feather nRF52840 Express development board. [see: ESP32 Feather V2 for information.](https://www.adafruit.com/product/5400)<br>

 # How to start?<br>
 + Install the [Arduino IDE](https://www.arduino.cc/en/Main/Software) and all the libraries on a PC/Mac.